-In the 1950s Truitt abandoned psychology and nursing to dedicate herself to art.
+In the 1950s, Truitt abandoned psychology and nursing to dedicate herself to art.
 Truitt's early practice found resonance with the American Abstract Expressionists, formulating itself around a core interest in colour - albeit from a sculptural standpoint.
 From hesitant experiments with clay, wire and cement, to elegant wooden, totem-like sculptures and monochromatic paintings, Truitt's work successfully re-defined the boundaries of American Abstraction.
 She is now recognised as one of the movement's leading proponents.
 While she is perhaps now best known for her sculptures, Truitt was committed to a daily ritual of drawing and painting.

 Writing in April, 1965, Truitt stated: "What is important to me in not geometrical shape per se, or color per se, but to make a relationship between shape and color which feels to me like my experience.
 To make what feels to me like reality."
-(Private papers.)
+(Private papers)

-Other selected solo exhibitions include Anne Truitt, Academy Art Museum, Maryland, USA (2013-2014); Threshold: Work from the 1970s, Matthew Marks Gallery, New York, USA (2013); Anne Truitt: Sculpture, Georgia O'Keeffe Museum, Santa Fe, New Mexico, USA (2000) and Sculpture, Neuberger Museum of Art, State University of New York, New York, USA (1986).
+Selected solo exhibitions include: ‘In The Tower: Anne Truitt, National Gallery Of Art', Washington, USA (2017-2018); ‘Intersections', Baltimore Museum of Art, Baltimore, USA (2016); ‘Anne Truitt', Academy Art Museum, Maryland, USA (2013-2014); ‘Threshold: Work from the 1970s', Matthew Marks Gallery, New York, USA (2013); ‘Anne Truitt: Sculpture', Georgia O'Keeffe Museum, Santa Fe, New Mexico, USA (2000) and ‘Sculpture', Neuberger Museum of Art, State University of New York, New York, USA (1986).

-In addition to her work as an artist, Truitt has written three books: Daybook (Pantheon 1982), Turn (Viking 1986) and Prospect (Scribner 1996).
+In addition to her work as an artist, Truitt has written three books: ‘Daybook' (Pantheon, 1982), ‘Turn' (Viking, 1986) and ‘Prospect' (Scribner, 1996).